Why You Keep Going Back to Old Habits (And How to Stop)

 Small environmental changes can have a big impact on your ability to follow through.

-long-term stress, trauma, or nervous system dysregulation.
-Working with a therapist can help you recognize why certain habits feel hard to change and how to build safety before asking your body to do something new.
-Walk With Me Counseling Center is a Chicago-based virtual therapy practice serving clients across Illinois.
-We are currently accepting new clients.
+Sustainable change often requires support, especially when patterns are rooted in long-term stress, trauma, or nervous system dysregulation.
+Working with a therapist can help you understand why certain habits feel hard to change and how to build safety before asking your body to do something new.

 Ready to create sustainable change?